 When designing and building your own wormery, there are a few important things to bear in mind.
 In addition to considering the basic needs of the worms themselves, you should also think about how easy the bin is to use, maintain and empty of the compost once it is ready without losing your worms.

 A lid that is easy to open is essential so that you can add food scraps and other materials in small quantities on a regular basis.
 It can also be a good idea to add a faucet close to the bottom of the container, so that excess fluid can be drained off if the mix inside becomes too wet.
-(The fluid that you drain off will also serve a purpose – it is a great, nutrient-rich, liquid plant feed.)
+(The fluid that you drain off will also serve a purpose – it is a great, nutrient-rich, liquid plant feed that supports plant growth.)

 It is also a good idea to think about creating a wormery that has more than one section.
 The sections should stack one above another.
 They will make it easier to retrieve your finished compost once the worms have done their work.
 Once the lower section is full and composted, an upper section can be added.
 As you add scraps to the upper section, the worms will slowly migrate up through holes to the top section and after a time, the lower section can be removed and you can use the worm-free compost in your garden.